yale-swe/s24-handsome-habits/setup.md

 `cd yimsApp/ios
 pod install`

+`cd yimsApp; npm install`

 # Run the App
 `npm start`

-scan QR code in ExpoGo app
+Scan QR code in ExpoGo app

-alternatively, press i to open in iOS simulator
+Alternatively, press `i` to open in iOS simulator.

+If expo asks to fully install Xcode after downloading and updating from the App store, you may need to set the correct path to Xcode by running

+`sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`